-In honour of Twitter’s international Museum Week (#MuseumWeek), I invite you today to discover some of my favourite sculptures from the collections of the Musée Saint-Raymond in Toulouse (France).
-The museum is among the best and richest archaeological museums in France and visitors can discover the Roman town of Tolosa (Toulouse in Roman times), the sculptures discovered at the Villa Chiragan and the remains of a necropolis from late antiquity.
+In honour of Museum Week, the worldwide festival for cultural institutions on social media (#MuseumWeek), I invite you today to discover some of my favourite sculptures from the collections of the Musée Saint-Raymond in Toulouse (France).
+The museum is among the best and richest archaeological museums in France where visitors can discover the Roman town of Tolosa (Toulouse in Roman times), the sculptures discovered at the Villa Chiragan and the remains of a necropolis from late antiquity.
 Its collection, spread over three floors, gives a fascinating glimpse of the history of Toulouse and its area.

-The emperor Maximian (286-305) was also referred to by the title of Herculius as he was under the protection of the hero Hercules.
-This connection between god and emperor helped to legitimize the emperors’ claims to power and tied imperial government closer to the traditional cult.
+The emperor Maximian (r.
+AD 286-305), more commonly known as Maximianus Herculius, was under the protection of the hero Hercules.
+This connection between god and emperor helped to legitimize the emperors’ claims to power and tied the imperial government closer to the traditional cult.
 A marble head of Emperor Maximian was discovered on the site of the Villa Chiragan.
-The emperor is depicted with similar features as Hercules; the head becomes narrow at the top, small eyes with a piercing look, prominent cheekbones, hollow cheeks, a strong lower jaw, and a very thick neck.
+The emperor is depicted with similar features as Hercules; a narrow upper head, small eyes with a piercing look, prominent cheekbones, hollow cheeks, a strong lower jaw, and a very thick neck.
 This physique is close to that of his heroic protector Hercules.

 The labours of Hercules reliefs appear to celebrate Maximian’s political actions and imperial victories in an allegorical manner.
 Such a program could have been ordered by a relative of the Emperor or by the Emperor himself.
 This means that the villa was an imperial domain during this period.

 To read about Hercules’ 2nd labour: The Lernean Hydra